 The well-preserved Somerset Bridge in Sandys Parish is officially the smallest working drawbridge in the world and makes a picturesque stop along the Railway Trail.
 Much of the bridge’s original stonework remains and it still opens creating a gap just wide enough for a sailboat mast to slot through.
 It’s a great little spot to pause and admire a micro feat of engineering.

-Set adrift in the Atlantic blue, Bermuda capitalizes on its enviable location as one of the world’s finest sailing hubs and the darling of the yachting crowd.
-One of the best ways to explore the islands is to hire your own yacht and find your own favorite cove or hidden beach at your leisure.
+Set adrift in the Atlantic blue, Bermuda capitalises on its enviable location as one of the world’s finest sailing hubs and the darling of the yachting crowd.
+One of the best ways to explore the islands is to hire your own yacht and find your own favourite cove or hidden beach at your leisure.
 Time your visit within the racing season and you can also experience the thrill and gloss of some of the world’s finest yacht races – even if you’re not a sailor, the sight of a fleet of yachts cutting across the ocean, spinnakers held high, is one to behold.

 Bermuda’s coral reefs and crystalline waters – the clearest in the Western Atlantic – make it a world-class diving site, but there’s a lot more that lies beneath than just beautiful marine life.
 Under the aquamarine waters the seabed and reefs are loaded with shipwrecks, relics from a hazardous early naval heritage.
 Divers can get their underwater kicks touring the confederate Mary Celestia, the American schooner Constellation or the vast cruise liner the Cristobal Colon.
 With water this pristine, even snorkelers can spy the shallower wrecks.